Set-top box: Remote controls that work with other TVs

 Some remote controls can also control some basic functions of various brands of TVs.
-This allows the user to use just one remote to turn the TV on and off, adjust volume, or switch between digital and analog TV channels or between terrestrial and internet channels.
+This allows the user to use just one remote to turn the TV on and off, adjust volume, or switch between digital and analogue TV channels or between terrestrial and internet channels.

 Parental locks

 The parental lock or content filters allow users over 18 years old to block access to channels that are not appropriate for children, using a personal identification number.
 Some boxes simply block all channels, while others allow the user to restrict access to chosen channels not suitable for children below certain ages.

 Software alternatives

 As complexity and potential programming faults of the set-top box increase, software such as MythTV, Select-TV and Microsoft's Media Center have developed features comparable to those of set-top boxes, ranging from basic DVR-like functionality to DVD copying, home automation, and housewide music or video playback.